mfkimbell/django-serverless/README.md

 I make a Security Group `DemoAppLB-SG`, which I attack to a Load Balancer `DemoAppLB`.
 I add to the Load Balancer's listener Target Group `DemoAppTG` and I direct to IP since I plan to use Fargate.
 I specify the Target Group to direct to HTTP port 8000 so our Load Balancer can communicate to the docker container (which if you remember, runs on port 8000).

+If you want to enable session cookies and cache user sessions you just need to enable "sticky sessions" on the Target Group.

 Load Balancer --> Listener --> Target Group --> Application

 ![image](https://github.com/mfkimbell/django-serverless/assets/107063397/9ca34762-7f2b-4ed0-a02f-e83478f89401)

 Currently, I have it set up so that anyone trying to connect via HTTP will be automatically redirected to HTTPS: